 Innovative financing makes solar a win-win in the region

-LOUISVILLE – For members of the Shepherdstown Presbyterian Church of West Virginia, solar power is the wave of the future.
+For members of Shepherdstown Presbyterian Church of West Virginia, solar power is the wave of the future.
 While the cost of converting to solar energy can be high, the congregation has found some innovative ways to make it happen without breaking the bank.

 “Both sides of my family are from West Virginia and coal mining is a part of our heritage here and people are very conscious about that,” said church member Nathaniel “Than” Hitt.
 “People are very interested in finding better ways to power our communities and find a more peaceful way of providing for the things we need.”

-“Our church has taken a look at our energy budget because of our commitment as an Earth Care Congregation,” he said.
+“Our church has looked at our energy budget because of our commitment as an Earth Care Congregation,” he said.
 “This helped us think about how we’re using energy and how we can be better stewards of our money to power the church.”